Using Food Labels to determine carb content

 In our example, the serving size is listed as 1 cup, which is equivalent to 30 grams (in weight) of the product.

-- Determine the total Carb Content of the given serving size.
+- Determine the Total Carbohydrate in that serving size.
 Locate the Total Carbohydrates line and refer to the number right after “Total Carbohydrates” (in grams).
 (Ignore the numbers followed by % signs – these are useful for comparing different products and making healthy choices, but are not involved in determining grams of carbs.)

 In our example, this is 24g of carbs.